 Once you have these numbers, you want to make sure your pet can get through the opening with a few inches to spare.
 Also, your pooch should be able to stretch out fully and be able to turn around without any hindrance while inside the space.

 Keep in mind, however, outdoor kennels are typically made larger as a lot of dogs will spend more time in them.
 If this is the case, there needs to be sufficient room for your pup to lay down and relax, have a space to eat, and a space to go to the bathroom.

 A canine will not relieve themselves in a small space they recognize as their bed or eating space.
 To that effect, be sure there is enough room for all the above to take place.

 Tips When Shopping

-Now that you know what size your pal needs, there are some other considerations you want to consider.
+Now that you know what size your pal needs, there are some other considerations you want to consider when choosing the best outdoor dog kennel.
 Take a look below to see which ones apply to you.